Moreno98/NLU_assignments/Assignment_2/README.md

 The following function just processes the dataset and returns the predicted named entities.

 * process_dataset(dataset_text, expand):
-  * Input: the dataset as lists of sentences, expand is a flag used in the third exercise as well as the ancestors flag
+  * Input: the dataset as lists of sentences, expand is a flag used in the third exercise to expand the named entities as well as the ancestors
   * Output: the predicted named entities
-  * Implementation: it processes each sentence using nlp and it calls ```reconstruct_output``` to format it as in the dataset
+  * Implementation: it processes each sentence using nlp and it calls reconstruct_output to format it as in the dataset

 ```python
 def process_dataset(dataset_text, expand, ancestors):